-In this course, students will examine the fundamental principles of corporate finances, and the methods and tools commonly used by financial managers the business in environment.
+In this course, students will examine the fundamental principles of corporate finances, and the methods and tools commonly used by financial managers in the business environment.
 They will determine economic aspects that influence financial decisionmaking.
 Students will discuss long- and shortterm investment opportunities, capital structure balance, and capital project management.